Lunch with Joanne Roney, Chief Executive, Manchester City Council

-Joanne has been the chief executive of Manchester City Council since April 2017.
-She was previously chief executive of Wakefield Metropolitan Borough Council, where she held the top post from 2008.
+Before moving to Manchester, Joanne was previously Chief Executive of Wakefield Metropolitan Borough Council, where she held the top post from 2008.

-Her career started in local government as an apprentice with Birmingham City Council at 16 and has a strong track record in transforming public services and delivering major regeneration initiatives such as the Hepworth Gallery Wakefield and Parkhill Housing in Sheffield.
-Joanne has also previously worked as Director of Housing at Kirklees Council and Executive Director with responsibility for housing, communities and adult care services at Sheffield City Council.
-She has a long standing career in housing and local government and is a Fellow of CIH and a regular contributor to Inside Housing.
+Joanne’s career started in local government as an apprentice with Birmingham City Council when she was 16.
+She has a strong track record in transforming public services and delivering major regeneration initiatives such as the Hepworth Gallery Wakefield and Parkhill Housing in Sheffield.
+She has extensive experience in housing and local government having previously worked as Director of Housing at Kirklees Council and Executive Director with responsibility for housing, communities and adult care services at Sheffield City Council.
+Joanne is a Fellow of CIH and a regular contributor to Inside Housing.

 Joanne is a Trustee of the We Love Manchester Emergency Fund, established in the wake of the Manchester Arena attack, to provide financial support to victims and families affected.